Record players buyers’ guide

 One of your first turntable decisions will be to choose whether you want a belt drive, or direct drive record player.

 But it’s never that easy, is it?
-Direct drive record players tend to start-up faster and be more sturdy and reliable over time, while manufacturers such as Technics have proved over the years that they can make direct drive turntables that can compete with the world’s best.
+Direct drive record players tend to start-up faster and be more sturdier and more reliable over time, while manufacturers such as Technics have proved over the years they can make direct drive turntables that compete with the world’s best.

 Stand-alone vs separates record players